 Be careful with words associated with the language of sales.
 You can still use them, but don't use them too often.
 They may trigger spam filters and route your emails to junk folders if overused.
 Risky words include: "prize", "free", "bonus", etc.

 In case your emails start landing in spam, there are a couple of ways you can resolve this issue:

-- Make sure you are following all of the above mentioned best practices and preventive tactics.
+Make sure you follow all of the above-mentioned best practices and preventive tactics.

-- If that does not help, please contact our support so we could check if there are any issues on our end.
-We might be able to offer to sign SPF and DKIM records, move you to a dedicated IP, move to another one or send your sender's domain and more.
-The particular steps depend on the case and would be recommneded by our Deliverability team.
-Just note, additional charges may apply.
+If that does not help, don't hesitate to get in touch with our support so we can check if there are any issues on our end.
+We might be able to offer to sign SPF and DKIM records, move you to a dedicated IP, move to another one, send your sender's domain, and more.
+The particular steps depend on the case and would be recommended by our Deliverability team.
+Just note that additional charges may apply.